dandi/dandi-archive/doc/design/s3-trailing-delete.md

   }
 ```

-This may raise an additional question - since one of the main reasons for this “undelete” functionality is to recover from accidental deletion of data, what happens if a delete marker is accidentally deleted?
+This may raise an additional question - since one of the main reasons for this "trailing delete" functionality is to recover from accidental deletion of data, what happens if a delete marker is accidentally deleted?
 We can solve this by introducing a bucket policy that prevents deletion of delete markers.

 ```json
 {